QLA-ML-DS/Git-Github-Tuorial/README.md

 website, just go to [git for Windows](http://git-scm.com/download/win).

 ## First-Time Git Setup
-Now that you have Git on your system, youâll want to do a few things to customize your Git environment.
-You should have to do these things only once on any given computer; theyâll stick around between upgrades.
+Now that you have Git on your system, you'll want to do a few things to customize your Git environment.
+You should have to do these things only once on any given computer; they will stick around between upgrades.
 You can also change them at any time by running through the commands again.

 ### Your Identity:  `git config`
 The first thing you should do when you install Git is to set your user name and e-mail address.
-This is important because every Git commit uses this information, and itâs immutably baked into the commits you start creating.
+This is important because every Git commit uses this information, and it is immutably baked into the commits you start creating.
 A few settings are in order.
 You don't have to do it now but it is recommanded.

 ```bash
 $ git config --global user.name "<your-name>"